alplebani/ADS_coursework/README.md

 ```
 There are two possible flags that can be called: ```--features``` and ```--plots```.
 The former is used to generate the seaborn pairplot for the first 20 features.
 This flag was implemented because it takes a lot of time to generate the plot.
 The latter is a flag that is implemented also in all the other codes, and when set it shows the plots generated while running the code instead of simply saving them in the specific ```plots``` folder, which for this part is ```plots/Section_A_1/```

 This code starts by generating density plots for the first 20 features.
 Then it applies PCA and it visualises the PCA, as well as the explained variance.
 Afterwards, the code will perform k-means on two subsets of the data, with the default number of clusters (8).
 After displaying the contingency matrix, the code tests values of k from 2 to 10, and for each it plots the silhouette and it displays the contingency matrix.
 Finally, the code will display the two clusters on the PCA, and then it will apply k-means after doing the PCA.
 These two plots can be found in ```plots/Section_A_1/kMeans_kMeans_before.pdf``` and in ```plots/Section_A_1/kMeans_PCA_before.pdf```, respectively.

-The code takes 19 seconds to run without the ```--features``` flag and
+The code takes 19 seconds to run without the ```--features``` flag and 3 seconds without.

 # Part 2